 The stigma attached to suicide, may compound grief.
 You may be unsure what to tell people for fear they’ll judge you or the deceased.

-Your own acceptance of the person’s choice to complete suicide can help to relieve your shame, and it’s important to speak to others who share this acceptance.
+Your own acceptance of the person’s choice to take their own life can help to relieve your shame, and you can speak to others who share this acceptance.
 Close friends may be willing to have a conversation with you about the death, your needs and how they can be of assistance, but initially not know how to begin.
 You can help yourself (and them) by maintaining contact with them as you experience your grief, and talking with them about what is important for you when the moment is right.

 Looking after yourself after a suicide